 Walkable communities promote health, foster a sense of connection and community among residents, and provide an overall sense of place and belonging that helps make a neighborhood livable for people of all ages and lifestyles.

 A Walk Audit is a simple walk through a specific area using a checklist to identify issues that make walking, riding a bicycle, or driving unsafe or uncomfortable.
 The issues will be documented, prioritized, and submitted to the City of Tulsa for repair or improvement.

-Tulsa BPAC is focusing on the major intersections with high crash rates.
-We will update the schedule once we have confirmed the date with key stakeholders.
+Tulsa BPAC is focusing on the major intersections with high pedestrian crash rates.
+This schedule is fluid and will change from time to time.
 Let us know if you have suggestions for other areas that would benefit from a walk audit.

 |Area||Date / Time||Meeting Location||Register|

 |51st & Yale||Rescheduled